JordanMachado/fast-prototype-starter/README.md

-# Fast-prototype-starter WORK in progress
+# Fast-prototype-starter WORK IN PROGRESS

-description here of all the features comming soon
+description here of all the features comming soon:

+- auto minify json
+- auto convert wav in .mp3 & .ogg
+- optimize obj
+- images (will create high and low res)

 ## List npm scripts